CN Rail signal and communications workers go on strike across Canada | CBC News

 The IBEW gave a 72-hour strike notice Wednesday morning.

-CN did not confirm that workers had gone on strike, but spokesman Jonathan Abecassis says the company has implemented an "operational contingency plan," adding that operations are continuing "safely and at normal levels."
+CN did not confirm that workers had gone on strike, but spokesman Jonathan Abecassis says the company has implemented an "operational contingency plan," noting that operations are continuing "safely and at normal levels."

 The Montreal-based company says it continues to encourage the union to resolve sticking points on wages and benefits through binding arbitration.